37 countries have legalized same-sex marriage as of April 2024!

 29. Chile: March 2022

 Gay marriage in Chile came into effect on March 10, 2022.
-In June 2021, President Sebastián Piñera announced the gay marriage bill, which was eventually passed by the National Congress on December 2021.
+In June 2021, President Sebastián Piñera announced the gay marriage bill, which was eventually passed by the National Congress in December 2021.
 The law took effect 90 days later and the first gay marriage took place on March 10, 2022.

 28. Costa Rica: May 2020